puppetlabs/puppetlabs-stdlib/README.markdown

 All parameters are optional, unless otherwise noted.

-* `after`: Specifies the line after which Puppet adds any new lines.
+* `after`: Specifies the line after which Puppet adds any new lines using a regular expression.
 (Existing lines are added in place.)
-Valid options: String.
+Valid options: String containing a regex.
 Default: Undefined.
 * `ensure`: Ensures whether the resource is present.
 Valid options: 'present', 'absent'.
 Default: 'present'.
 * `line`: **Required.** Sets the line to be added to the file located by the `path` parameter.
 Valid options: String.
 Default: Undefined.
 * `match`: Specifies a regular expression to run against existing lines in the file; if a match is found, it is replaced rather than adding a new line.
 A regex comparison is performed against the line value, and if it does not match, an exception is raised.
 Valid options: String containing a regex.
 Default: Undefined.